Bronya-Rand/DDLCModTemplate2.0/README.md

 ### Returned Features
 1. Ghost Menu (Dan's Spooky Easter Egg)
-2. Early Sayori Kill (If you delete Sayori before the game starts a new game, new screen takes over)
+2. Sayori Kill Script (If you delete Sayori before the game starts a new game, new screen takes over)
 3. Special Poems!
 (Random Special Poems appear when prompted)
 4. Remastered `splash.rpy` to be a exact replica of DDLC's Splash Screen and more!
 5. Poem Responses!
 (Doki's respond to your custom poems!)
+6. NVL Support!

 ### Added Features
 1. Advanced ZIP, for experienced DDLC Coders in the Release Tab
-2. Terra's In-Depth Poem Game Guide
+2. Terra's In-Depth Poem Game Guide!
 3. Community Driven Tutorial (Coming Soon!)
-4. XCode Support for Mac OS/OS X
+4. XCode Support for Mac OS/OS X!
+5. NVL Support!